jpadilla/cookiecutter-django-rest-framework/README.md

 # cookiecutter-django-rest-framework

-A cookiecutter template for creating reusable Django REST Framework packages quickly.
+A cookiecutter template for creating reusable Django REST Framework packages with the best practices quickly.

 ## Features